Himesh-Codes/makemeproductive/makemeproductive/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## References

+-

+## Configuration Specific For Extension

+- manifest.json: It have the popup.html to show extension popup.
+- Also have option.html added in options attribute.
+- vite.config.ts : added with resolve options.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: